groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/extract-xobject-information-pdf/_index.md

 ## Importing Namespaces
 To start using GroupDocs.Watermark for .NET in your project, you need to import the necessary namespaces.
-In your .NET project, add a reference to GroupDocs.Watermark.dll.
+In your .NET project, add a tutorials to GroupDocs.Watermark.dll.
 ```csharp
 using GroupDocs.Watermark.Contents.Pdf;
 using GroupDocs.Watermark.Options.Pdf;